arntony/100-days-of-code/log.md

 - Tried imputation using default strategy (mean)
 - Experimented using median as strategy for imputing null values

 **Thoughts** Thinking of ways to improve the current model, eager to learn more but no rush now.
-Persistance is key...!!!
+Persistence is key...!!!

 **Link(s) to work**
 [Into to Machine Learning - Kaggle](https://github.com/arntony/kaggle/tree/master/housing_price_prediction)